What is Boat Insurance?

 Why Do I Need Boat Insurance?

-It is not a mandatory service but getting boat insurance is very important for the safety it offers.
-Being on the water often is great but there are various potential risks that could happen out there.
+It is not mandatory, but getting boat insurance is very important for the safety it offers.
+Being on the water is often great, but there are various potential risks that could happen out there.

-As an individual, acquiring boat insurance offers financial safety that easily protects you when injuries occur to objects or people and the damages you cause as well.
+As an individual, acquiring boat insurance offers financial safety that easily protects you when injuries occur to objects or people, as well as the damages you cause.
 In addition, it also covers your boating vehicle and trailer if they happen to be stolen or highly damaged.

 There are various types of boat insurance that also offer various insurance policies.
 Some of the various types of policies include:

-- Professional: This is an insurance policy that covers items for travel to a tournament, more equipment, and so on.
-It is a policy that can be customized and adheres to people like Charters, Fishing Guides, ProAngler, etc.
+• Professional: This is an insurance policy that covers items for travel to a tournament, more equipment, and so on.
+It is a policy that can be customized and adheres to people like Charters, Fishing Guides, pro-anglers, etc.

-Meanwhile, Boat insurance can cover both physical damage to your boat and then any accidents or bodily injury you cause to someone else while boating.
+Meanwhile, this insurance policy can cover both physical damages to your boat and any dents or bodily injuries you cause to someone else while boating.
 Here are some examples of common yacht insurance coverage options:

 Liability